-Updated April 20 with a clarification from Rogers.
+Updated April 20 with a clarification from Rogers, and Nov.
+4 with clarifications based on feedback from Ethnic Channels Group.

 The Canadian Radio-television and Telecommunications Commission has released eight applications for national ethnic television services, and set a hearing for